module Uwt_io:sig..end

 returned.

-val read_line_opt : input_channel -> string option Lwt.t
+val read_line_opt : input_channel -> string option Lwt.tSame as Uwt_io.read_line but do not raise End_of_file on end of

 input.

-returns a stream holding all lines of ic
+val read_lines : input_channel -> string Lwt_stream.tread_lines ic returns a stream holding all lines of ic

-val read : ?count:int -> input_channel -> string Lwt.t
+val read : ?count:int -> input_channel -> string Lwt.tread ?count ic reads at most count characters from ic.
+It

 specified, it reads all bytes until the end of input.

-val read_into : input_channel -> Bytes.t -> int -> int -> int Lwt.t
+val read_into : input_channel -> Bytes.t -> int -> int -> int Lwt.tread_into ic buffer offset length reads up to length bytes,

-stores them in buffer
+stores them in buffer at offset offset, and returns the

 number of bytes read.

-length of 0
+length of 0 instead.

-val read_into_exactly : input_channel -> Bytes.t -> int -> int -> unit Lwt.t
+val read_into_exactly : input_channel -> Bytes.t -> int -> int -> unit Lwt.tread_into_exactly ic buffer offset length reads exactly

-bytes and stores them in buffer
+length bytes and stores them in buffer at offset offset.

 to the standard library's

-The corresponding writing function is Uwt_io.write_value
+The corresponding writing function is Uwt_io.write_value.

 Note that reading marshaled values is not, in general, type-safe.
 See